 To select menu items in Image for DOS, use the arrow keys to select the desired option and then press Enter to display the next screen.
-Some screens, such as the Backup Options screen, contain several sections of options; some of which can be toggled on or off.
+Some screens, such as the Restore Options screen, contain several sections of options; some of which can be toggled on or off.
 On these screens, use the Tab key to move from section to section.
 For options that you can toggle on and off, highlight the option using the arrow keys and then use the space bar to toggle the option on or off, as desired.

 Image for DOS also makes wide use of accelerator keys.
-An accelerator key is an individual letter that you can press (or press in combination with the Alt key) to select an option or a menu item.
-In Image for DOS, accelerator keys appear in yellow or are underlined.
+An accelerator key is an individual letter that can be pressed (or pressed in combination with the Alt key) to select an option or a menu item.
+In Image for DOS, accelerator keys are highlighted in yellow or are underlined.

-How you use an accelerator key depends on the current location of the cursor; if it is in the same section of the screen as the desired accelerator key, simply press the applicable accelerator letter.
-If the cursor is in any other section, press and hold the Alt key, and then press the applicable accelerator letter.
-For example, when the Backup Options screen first appears in the console version of Image for DOS, the cursor is in the Options section.
-If you want to enter a description, press and hold the Alt key and then press the d key.
-Pressing just the d key would not work in this case, because of the initial position of the cursor.
-However, when you press Alt+d, the cursor jumps to and selects the text box in the Description section.
+How you use an accelerator key depends on the current location of the cursor; if it is in the same section of the screen as the desired accelerator key, simply press the applicable letter (i.e. the letter highlighted in yellow).
+If the cursor is in any other section, press and hold the Alt key, and then press the applicable letter.